omussell/hortus/docs/index.md

 - Square grid.
 Use circles to show plant location and area taken up.
 - Application is responsible for generating the grid locations for each plant, then its up to the frontend to decide how to display it.
 - Bulma CSS framework for building frontend
-- Django? or FastAPI? or FastAPI proto with Go prod?
+- Django? or FastAPI? or FastAPI proto with Go prod? or FastAPI proto with Rust prod (rocket.rs)?
 - Maybe instead of layers it could be 3 separate images, one for each layer.
 Then they could be side-by-side.
 Or overlaid, depends on the frontend.
 - Label the circles underneath with an ID number, then have a key at the side that says the plant name and a link to a page which describes all aspects about that plant.
 - Wont do - Seaweed app like vertical ocean farming.
 This can be done later or as a second app.